informatica752/Informatica7522/methodology.md

 ## 📦 Infrastructure & Deployment: GitHub & GitHub Pages
 The entire development, tracking, and publishing lifecycle of this project is hosted on **[GitHub](https://github.com/)**.

-* **GitHub as a Version Control System:** It allows our team to collaborate simultaneously on the text, prompt configurations, and raw `.ttl` (Turtle) data files, ensuring a transparent history of every change made to the Knowledge Graph.
+* **GitHub as a Version Control System:** It allows our team to collaborate simultaneously on the text, prompt configurations, and raw `.ttl` (Turtle) data files, ensuring a transparent history of every change made to the [Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_graph).
-* **GitHub Pages Integration:** By using GitHub Pages combined with the native Jekyll framework, we converted our project's underlying Markdown documentation into this live, navigable, and responsive web portal under the **[Cayman Theme](https://github.com/pages-themes/cayman)** framework.
+* **GitHub Pages Integration:** By using GitHub Pages combined with the native [Jekyll framework](https://en.wikipedia.org/wiki/Jekyll_(software)), we converted our project's underlying Markdown documentation into this live, navigable, and responsive web portal under the **[Cayman Theme](https://github.com/pages-themes/cayman)** framework.

 ---